We strive to

 How undergraduate research works in my group

-I will propose a couple of research topics based on ongoing efforts in the group.
-Once we have agreed on a topic of your interest, I will outline the activities for the semester and give you materials to get started.
-I meet with undergraduate students on a need basis, typically every 2 or 3 weeks for up to 30 minutes.
-Most meetings revolve around research, but I also use some of the time to talk about class registration and give advice on career goals.
-In addition to meetings, I regularly interact with UG students via a dedicated Teams channel and the Teams chat.
-I pair UG students with graduate students in similar areas as an additional source of mentoring whenever possible.
+I will propose 1-2 research topics based on ongoing efforts in the group.
+Once we have agreed on a topic, I will outline the activities for the semester and give you materials to get started.
+I meet with undergraduate students on a need basis, typically every 2 or 3 weeks for 15-20 minutes.
+Most meetings revolve around research, but I also use some time to provide academic and career advice.
+In addition to meetings, I regularly interact with UG students via a Teams channel and the chat.
+Some UG students may be paired with a graduate student as their primary mentor, depending on the project.

 Please note

-All prospective graduate students must go through the regular application process for one of GT AE graduate programs to be considered by our group
+Prospective graduate students must go through the regular application process for a GT AE graduate program to be considered by our group

-I can only sponsor a limited number of funded positions (Graduate Research Assistantships) per year, depending on available projects
+I can only offer a limited number of funded positions (Graduate Research Assistantships) per year, depending on the availability of funds

 Prerequisite skills